EU trademark/Brand Registration

 If you have a registered trademark, you must use it.
 A trademark that has not been used within five years of registration can be declared lapsed.
 EU trademarks enjoy wider territorial protection than national trademarks, so there is a reasonable expectation that they will be used over a larger geographical area.
 If you do not make genuine use of your trademark within the EU, another party may take legal action to have it declared lapsed, with the possible consequence that you lose your right to the EU trademark.
 So make sure you can demonstrate that your trademark is being used, e.g. by archiving evidence such as advertising brochures, etc.

-Remember that with an EU trademark, you need to be monitor your trademark rights are not being infringed in any EU country, and if necessary to take defensive action.
+Remember that with an EU trademark, you need to be aware that your trademark rights are not being infringed in any EU country, and if necessary to take defensive action.
 Not only does that cost a lot of time, it can also be expensive.
 The EU is a large area, after all, so the likelihood of disputes is relatively large.
 It is, therefore, important always to monitor which other trademarks are active within the EU and to act if necessary when someone infringes your rights.

 For more assistance regarding brand /trademark registration, please feel free to contact Soha Europe Invest experts.